 About

-For several years I managed and worked in camera stores in the Pacific Northwest.
-For most of my life I have devoted time to hiking, boating, and to being outdoors where I can find rewarding images.
-I work on acquiring and producing the best images possible within my resources.
-I have taught photography, and have studied the masters in the art of photography and in paint, and am always growing my own style.
-Through a lifetime of my effort in the art of photography, I present to you my best gallery!
+For several years I worked in and managed multiple camera stores in the Pacific Northwest.
+For most of my life I have devoted time to hiking, boating, and simply to being outdoors where I can find rewarding images.
+I work on acquiring and producing the best images possible within the resources I have.
+I have taught photography, studied the masters in the art of photography and paint, and am always looking to improve my own style.
+Through a lifetime of my effort in the art of photography, I hereby present to you humbly my best collections.

 History

 I began by shooting 126-format cartridge film in 1964.
-Friends and family expressed that I had "an eye" but I didn't initially pursue photography as a serious hobby.
+Friends and family expressed that I had an eye for photography but I didn't initially pursue it as a serious hobby.
 My first flirtation began with an Argus C3 35mm rangefinder camera given to me by Dad which I still have.
 I gave a talk on that camera in high school speech class before I even used it.
-A student from an evening photography class I attended loaned me a Miranda Sensoret single-lens reflex "SLR" 35mm camera, when I told him I was headed out for a backpack trip.
-Soon, I was checking out other cameras from the shop and settling on a Nikon Nikkormat, also a 35mm SLR.
-I learned that Nikon cameras were solid and their lenses sharp, yielding good color contrast.
-I have stuck with Nikon ever snice for more than three-quarters of my work.
+A friend loaned me a Miranda Sensoret single-lens reflex "SLR" 35mm camera when I told him I was headed out for a backpack trip.
+Soon I was checking out other cameras from the store settling on a Nikkormat 35mm SLR made by Nikon.
+I learned that Nikon cameras were solid and their lenses are sharp and yielding good color contrast.
+I have been firm with Nikon for more than 75 percent of my work.

 Film

-My film history includes work from Canon, Pentax, Nikon, and Miranda (24x36 mm, commonly called 35 mm).
-Several images are from medium and larger formats including; Mamyia 645 (6x4.5 cm), Yashica and Mamyiaflex (6x6 cm) twin-lens reflexes, Hassleblad 500C (6x6 cm), Pentax 6x7 (6x7 cm), Fuji 617 (6x17 cm), and Crown Speed Graphic (4x5 inch).
-My films of choice were Kodak's Kodachrome and Panatomic-X. I tried other films as well, Tri-X, Veripan-X, cine film (bulk 35mm movie), Ektachrome, Agfachrome, Kodacolor/Gold and more.
-The most dissappointing were Kodacolor and Kodacolor Gold, but this may have been the result of poor photofinishing.
+My 35mm film history includes work from Canon, Pentax, Nikon, and Miranda (24x36 mm, commonly called 35 mm).
+Several images are from medium and larger formats including; Mamyia 645 SLR (6x4.5 cm), Yashica and Mamyiaflex (6x6 cm) twin-lens reflexes, Hassleblad 500C (6x6 cm), Pentax 6x7 (6x7 cm), Fujifilm Professional 6x9 (6x9 cm), Fuji 617 (6x17 cm), and Crown Speed Graphic (4x5 inch).
+My films of choice were Kodak's Kodachrome and Tri-X. I tried other films as well, Panatomic-X, Veripan-X, cine film (bulk 35mm movie), Ektachrome, Agfachrome, Kodacolor Gold and more.

 Digital

-My first digital SLR was a Nikon D40X, then a Nikon D7000, a Nikon D5500, and most recently a Nikon D750 and Sony A7RII.
-My lenses are Nikkor and Tamron with focal ranges from 12mm to 600mm.
-For software, I use Adobe Photoshop and Lightroom with Nik plugins, Corel Paintshop Pro, Nikon NX Studio for Nikkor NEF raw file processing, and Sony Edit for Sony ARW raw files, and Topaz AI software.
+My first digital SLR was a Nikon D40X, then a Nikon D7000, a Nikon D5500, a Nikon D750, Sony A7RII, and Nikon Zf.
+Lenses include Nikkor, Tamron, and Sigma, with focal ranges from 12mm to 600mm.
+And vintage retro-style lenses such as TTartisan, Pergear, Viltrox and Artra lab, and others.
+For software, I use Adobe’s Photoshop and Lightroom with Nik plugins, Corel PaintShop Pro, Nikon NX Studio, and Topaz AI software for upsizing and sharpening.

 The Scenic Edge name